shellgrit/Wetland-Birds/README.md

-Wetland Birds
+Oz-Shorebirds
 =============

-BirdLife Australia's Wetland Birds iOS App
+Oz Shorebirds iOS Web App

-This app is built on Museum Victoria's open source app generation platform.
-Details are available at www.museumvictoria.com.au/apps/fieldguide
+This repository contains the source for the above app, which was developed using the Sencha Touch framework